Surf culture: Bra Boys

 The Bra Boys are a popular surf gang founded in Maroubra, a beachside suburb in the Eastern Suburbs of Sydney, Australia.
 They gained international fame and attention in 2007 with the release of Bra Boys: Blood Is Thicker than Water, a documentary about the bonds and struggles of the many gang members.
 The "Bra Boys" name originates both from the slang word for brother, and as a reference to the gang's home suburb, Maroubra.
 Gang members tattoo "My Brothers Keeper" [sic] across the front of their chests and the Maroubra area code across their back.

 Many of the Bra Boys came from impoverished homes and families torn apart by drug use.
 Brothers Sunny, Jai, Koby and Dakota Abberton came from an especially difficult upbringing.
 To them the Bra Boys were much more than a gang, they were a group of friends, and a family of their own that loved to surf and always stood up for one another.
 The documentary, written and directed by the gang members themselves, showed the raw gritty side of a surf life previously glamorized by Hollywood.

 Surf terminology

 Surfing (particularly in Southern California) has its own sociolect, which has comingled with Valleyspeak and Australia (Uptalking).
 Words such as "grom", "dude", "tubular", "radical", and "gnarly" are associated with both.
 Northern California created its own surf terms as well that include "groovy", "hella", and "tight".
 One of the primary terms used by surfers around the world is the word "stoked".
-This refers to a feeling of enthusiasm or exhilaration towards the waves breaking.
+This refers to a feeling of enthusiasm or exhilaration towards the waves breaking, or as John Engle wrote, "This is, of course, what surfers themselves have long labeled the stoke, in its most heightened form the plenitude when time stands still and intense physical presentness means out of body otherness."
 Another widely used term for surfers is "YEW!", which is an indicator that a large wave has been spotted, however mostly shouted while a surfer is catching or has recently finished riding a wave.
 Surfers have often been associated with being slackers or 'beach bums' (with women being known as 'beach bunnies').

 The shaka sign, credited to Hamana Kalili of Laie, Hawaii, is a common greeting in surfer culture.